 However, under intestacy laws, for married couples or civil partners with children the rules of intestacy may not take full advantage of the ‘spouse exemption’ and IHT may be due on the first death.

-Unmarried or civil partners do not have the benefit of any IHT exemption when gifting to each other.
+Civil partners or those in a common law marriage do not have the benefit of any IHT exemption when gifting to each other.

 The nil rate band of £325,000 that has not been used on the first death, or the percentage that has not been used, can be transferred to be used by the survivor in addition to their own nil rate band.